varigence/docs/bimlflex/adf-deployment/using-powershell.md

   }
 }
 ```
+## Generated SSDT Deployment Files
+Note each time you build your solution, BimlFlex will also create a deployment file(s) titled `ssdt-deploy.[ASSET_NAME].ps1`, where `ASSET_NAME` corresponds to a data store.
+This is the case whether it is for staging, persistant staging, data vault, or data mart.
+Any time that you make changes to the schema of these assets, these deployment files need to be run, otherwise your project may fail to build.
+These scripts are located at `...\output\Deploy\` in the solution file structure.

 ## Generated Deployment File

+Once you have run any `ssdt-deploy.ps1` with outstanding schema changes, you are ready to deploy your ADF assets.
 BimlFlex generates an easy to use PowerShell script that enables you to simply run it and deploy your ADF assets.
 The script can be found at `...\output\Deploy\` and the file name should match the following pattern: <br>
  `adf-deploy.<Setting.AzureDataFactoryName>.ps1`.
 >[!NOTE]
 >Execution only requires running the *.ps1 file and not manually running the PowerShell commands.